A refined transversality theorem on linear perturbations and its applications

-The purpose of this section is to give an application of \cref{thm:appmain1} (and hence \cref{thm:main}) to multiobjective optimization (see \cref{thm:simplicial_generic_2}) from the viewpoint of differential topology and singularity theory.
+The purpose of this section is to give an application of the main theorem to multiobjective optimization from the viewpoint of differential topology and singularity theory (see \cref{thm:simplicial_generic_2}) .
 For a positive integer $\ell$, set

 We consider the problem of optimizing several functions simultaneously.
 More precisely, let $f: X \to \R^\ell$ be a mapping, where $X$ is a given arbitrary set.
 A point $x \in X$ is called a \emph{Pareto solution} of $f$ if there does not exist another point $y \in X$ such that $f_i(y) \leq f_i(x)$ for all $i \in L$ and $f_j(y) < f_j(x)$ for at least one index $j \in L$.
 We denote the set consisting of all Pareto solutions of $f$ by $X^*(f)$, which is called the \emph{Pareto set} of $f$.
 The set $f(X^*(f))$ is called the \emph{Pareto front} of $f$.
 The problem of determining $X^*(f)$ is called the \emph{problem of minimizing $f$}.